-So now, knowing your stock's ATR, let's look at the way pros calculate how many shares to buy at any given point:
+Knowing a stock's ATR, let's look at the way professionals calculate the number of shares to buy at any given point.

-Number of shares = ( account size ) / ( number of positions * stock's price * stock’s ATR )
+Number of shares = ( account size ) / ( number of positions * stock price * stock ATR )

 Notice that with ATR in the denominator, you buy more shares when the market is calm and less when the market is manic...

 ...because ATR is low in quiet times but high when things are going pear-shaped.

 Also, note that with your account size in the numerator, you buy more shares as it grows, which compounds it rapidly.